zwt233/Reproduction/README.md

 >> - input:  the graph file in dir "data"
 >>- output:  the test accuracy

-Even with 50 propagation steps, GMLP still keeps a good performance on PunMed!
+Even with 50 propagation steps, GMLP still keeps a good performance on PubMed!

 ## Results